Kaliexe/Custom-Editor-Scripts/README.md

   -UI/Horizontal Two Button List

-    -creates a horizontal two button list in a canvas.
+    - creates a horizontal two button list in a canvas.
 Will create a new canvas if there is none in hierarchy

   ![Screenshot](Screenshots/UIHL0.png)